 - ✓ Meet in a quiet space without distractions - ✓ Make the other person comfortable - ✓ Think about your body language (EQ).
-Are you conveying support or annoyance? - ✓ Be authentic-you really care and want to hear what's on their mind - ✓ Set up another time to talk if you are pressed for time.
+Are you - conveying support or annoyance?

+✓ Be authentic-you really care and want to hear what's on their mind - ✓ Set up another time to talk if you are pressed for time.
 Make sure to follow-up! - ✓ Understand sources of stress.
-Don't assume you know the source - ✓ Observe non-verbal cues interaction, one key element for healthy communication is often missing: empathy.
-While sympathy involves feeling for others, empathy feels with someone (e.g., "I empathize with you because of your situation of not being selected for promotion-I remember when I was passed over.
+Don't assume you - ✓ Observe non-verbal cues empathy feels with someone (e.g., "I empathize with you because of your situation of not being selected for promotion-I remember when I was passed over.
 I felt sad and mad.")
 Empathy is necessary for healthy relationships and conversations that matter-when we are talking with someone in need, it is better to engage them empathically.
 Empathy says, "you are not in this alone" and provides a pathway to hope and help.